 Fig. 1.
-Network configured into a star-of-stars composed by one I/O transputer and 16 transputers denoted as Coordinator and P1.
-P2.
-P15
+Network configured into a star-of-stars, composed by one I/O transputer and 16 transputers denoted as Coordinator and P1, P2, ..., P15.

-In the general case of a transputer network with p transputers (beyond the I/O transputer), if a join tree requires the activation of less than p tasks (including the coordinator), then only the necessary transputers are used, preserving the star-of-stars topology.
-Otherwise, all p transputers are activated, each one computing n/p local optimal plans, where n is the number of joins in the JT.
+If a join tree requires the activation of less than 16 tasks (including the coordinator), then only the necessary transputers are used, preserving the star-of-stars topology.
+Otherwise, exactly 16 transputers are activated, each one computing $^{n}/{16}$ local optimal plans, where n is the number of joins in the JT.